This article answers one of them curious little questions that you may have in life. Have you ever found yourself wondering:

 ladies and gentlemen I introduce to you the “wolverine frog” or as it is sometimes known the “hairy frog”.

 Now the wolverine frog is no ordinary frog.
 In fact it has loads of weird features that most frogs do not possess.

 One of these weird tricks is that it can actually break its own bones to reveal sharp spikes on its lower leg area.
 Hence the name wolverine frog.
 It does this to stop predators from trying to eat it and the bones will gradually fuse back together.

 Related content: Have you ever seen mysterious poop in your yard?
 Well if could be frog poop!
 Check out this article for more information.

 Does the wolverine frog actually have hair?

+Do frogs have hair, the wolverine frog?
 As you can see in the above photo it looks as though the wolverine frog has hairs.
 Don’t be fooled though these are not hairs.